Key recycling in authentication: Introduction

 \subsection{Structure of this paper}

-In \secref{sec:uc} we introduce the elements from the UC framework that we need in this work.
-We briefly define the security notion and state the universal composition theorem.
-In \secref{sec:stdauth} we model the UC security for standard authentication without recycling.
-In \secref{sec:authwr} we then model authentication with key recycling, and prove that using $\eps$-AXU$_2$ hash functions and a OTP results in a scheme which is $\eps$-UC-secure.
-In \secref{sec:leak} we take a closer look at the secret key which is leaked to the environment, and show that an optimal attack over $\ell$ rounds of authentication which takes advantage of this key leakage produces an error of size exactly $\ell\eps$.
-And finally in \secref{sec:example} we illustrate the composition theorem by applying it to the case of many rounds of authentication with key recycling and QKD.
+We start in \secref{sec:tech} with some brief technical preliminaries.
+In \secref{sec:ac} we introduce Abstract Cryptography, and model standard authentication (without key recycling) in the AC framework to illustrate its basic principles.
+In \secref{sec:sync} we define the task of recycling part of the key for arbitrary use.
+We show that this is achieved by Wegman and Carter's scheme with a mild form of synchronization between sender and receiver.
+In \secref{sec:async} we recursively use the authentication scheme $n$ times, but in a fully asynchronous network, and prove that it is secure with error $n\eps$.
+And finally in \secref{sec:leak} we take a closer look at the secret key which is leaked to the adversary, and show that an optimal attack over $n$ rounds of authentication which takes advantage of this key leakage allows the adversary to break the scheme with probability exactly $n\eps$.

-In \appendixref{app:stdauth} we give a proof of security of standard authentication, as defined in \secref{sec:stdauth}.
-And in \appendixref{app:impersonation} we provide some more details on impersonation attacks.